stella-project/stella-project.github.io/README.md

 The website is hosted on GitHub Pages, utilizing its build mechanism.
 To make updates, clone this repository, implement your changes, and push them back to the master branch in the repository.

-## Workflow to Update the Website
+## Clone the Website

-1. Get current status

-     a. by cloning
+If you would like to make changes to the website locally, you need to obtain a copy of it.
+Therefore, you need to clone this repository and also the Theme in the submodule.
+1. Clone the repository:

           git clone <url>

+3. Add the submodule:

+         git submodule update --init --remote

+## Update the Website

-     b. by pulling
+1. Get current status by pulling

            git pull origin master

 1. Perform your changes